 Hypodermic needles/medical waste must be packaged and made safe for collection.
 Place them in puncture resistant non-breakable containers with a tight-fitting lid and put in black cart as garbage.

 How do I dispose of sharp objects (glass, mirrors, etc.)?

 Sharp objects must be packaged and made safe for collection.
 Place them in puncture resistant non-breakable containers with a tight fitting lid.
 Glass containers can be recycled at your neighbourhood recycling depot or in your Blue Cart.

 How do I dispose of animal waste and carcasses?

 Animal waste, sawdust, and fireplace ashes can be composted in green cart.
 Must be bagged in a paper bag and rolled closed or compostable bag and tied closed.

-Small animal carcasses can go in green cart (rabbit, mice, birds etc.).
+Put small animal carcasses (e.g. birds, mice, fish, rabbits, chickens) in your black cart as garbage.
+Make sure to double bag and place inside the bin for pickup.
 Large animals (deer, moose, elk etc.) need to be taken to a City landfill site for disposal.